JaneliaSciComp/ossi-website/src/content/projects/traccuracy.md

   ]
 additional links text array:
   [
+    A GitHub organization for open source tracking tools maintained by the community.
+  ]
-    A github organization for open source tracking tools maintained by the community., ] image file: ./traccuracy-image.png image caption: A schematic of a ground truth tracking graph matched with a prediction showing the types of errors that can happen.
+image file: ./traccuracy-image.png
+image caption: A schematic of a ground truth tracking graph matched with a prediction showing the types of errors that can happen.